microsoft/FluidFramework/experimental/dds/tree2/docs/schema2.md

 Full support for "annotation pattern".

 More unified Nodes vs Fields:
-Since will have a clear answer for what to do when you want to use a node as a field (Use a Value Field) or a field as a node (Use a Field Node).
+This design provides a clear answer for what to do when you want to use a node as a field (Use a Value Field) or a field as a node (Use a Field Node).
-If desired we could make the schema language more tolerant, implicitly handling fields as nodes and nodes as fields.
+If desired we could use this to make the schema language more tolerant, implicitly handling fields as nodes and nodes as fields.
-Doing this properly would still need a type for the Field Nodes, so it may depend on having proper generic type support and thus not be viable initially.
+Doing this properly would still need a type identifier for the Field Nodes and field key for Value Fields, but shorthand syntaxes in these cases could be supported.
+When/If generic types are supported, the need for an identifier for Field Nodes could be removed (and default to some standard generic type).
 Alternatively (or additionally) in the even longer term we can revisit the whole alternating map like and and sequence like data model: this new schema setup gets us closer to having a single unifying abstraction for both nodes and fields, though a lot would still need to be worked out in this area if truly combined
 (how lifetime/identity would work, how to handle paths, generic access APIs and tree storage etc.).
-Details about how if if we would do this are out of scope for this document other than noting that such a change would likely be easier with this new schema system than the old one.
+Details about how and if we would do this are out of scope for this document other than noting that proposed change would likely make such further changes easier if we choose to do them.